cube3power/atsd/rule-engine/functions-table.md

 The number of elements in each collection must be the same.

-The default table header is 'Value-1, ..., Value-N'.
+The default table header is `Value-1, ..., Value-N`.

 The header argument `h` can be used to customize the header.